 SOUTH DAKOTA, BLACK HILLS AND MOUNT RUSHMORE – Southwestern South Dakota is known primarily for one thing, and while you won’t want to miss your chance to see that massive monument carved into the side of a mountain, you may be wondering what else there is to do in the area–especially if you’ll be visiting Mount Rushmore with kids?

 With over 5 million acres of hiking and cycling trails, rock climbing, caves, and paleontological sites, you won’t run out of options as you explore nature’s playground in South Dakota.
 In fact, I suggest you begin your vacation planning early and be sure to give yourself plenty of time to enjoy these highlights of a Black Hills family vacation.

 1. Visit the Mount Rushmore National Memorial

 Nearly 3 million tourists visit the Mount Rushmore National Memorial each year, making it South Dakota’s most popular attraction.
 It’s awe inspiring to view in person, each granite head as tall as a 6-story building, gazing over the Avenue of Flags below.

 But there is more to a visit to this monument than the view.
-If you’re visiting Mount Rushmore with kids, be sure to pick up your Junior Ranger booklets and begin your tour in the Lincoln Borglum Visitor Center, where the tools used to carve the mountain are displayed.
+If you’re visiting Mount Rushmore with kids, be sure to pick up your Junior Ranger booklets first.
+Then begin your tour in the Lincoln Borglum Visitor Center, where the tools used to carve the mountain are displayed.
 Kids will love the ‘hands on’ cranes and the chance to virtually blow things up.

 Then move on to the studio space of Gutzon Borglum, where you can view the scale model of the sculpture while seeing the finished project on the mountain.
 It’s surreal.
 Finish your visit with a stroll along the half mile Presidential Trail.
 Stop often to enjoy the views and the informational plaques that help bring the monument to life.